 Whatever specific event drove the citizen to make the initial complaint, it does not appear that TABC investigators were able to confirm it violated the law.
 The complaint was closed without dispensation on 11/15/2017.

 6/05/2017: A patron of the Mesquite Razzoo's claimed to the TABC that this location sold or served alcohol to a person younger than 21.

 Without knowing circumstances it's hard to say how serious this possible violation might have been.
 The citizen might have allegedly witnessed a college sophomore with a bushy beard fail to be carded by wait staff, or maybe a server tried to sneak a drink to someone they knew from high school.
-We don't get to know that part, and while speculation has its uses, I'd definitely prefer to have the concrete information.
+We have no way of knowing what actually happened to trigger this complaint, and while speculation has its uses, I'd definitely prefer to have the concrete information.